Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan.rst

 Sender
 ^^^^^^

 When you select a sender, the following appears.
-Remember that this information is dependent on whether you have selected Mainnet or Testnet.

 .. image:: ../images/ccd-scan/ccd-scan-home-sender.png